SnoopJesus420/QuickScope/README.md

 optional arguments:
   -h, --help            show this help message and exit -s START_IP, --start-ip START_IP
-                        The starting IP address of the range. (default: None) -e END_IP, --end-ip END_IP
+                        The starting IP address of the range.
+(10.0.0.1) -e END_IP, --end-ip END_IP
-                        The ending IP address of the range. (default: None) -o OUTPUT, --output OUTPUT
+                        The ending IP address of the range.
+(10.0.0.254) -o OUTPUT, --output OUTPUT
                         The output text file where the IP list will be saved.
                         (default: ip_list.txt)